 4b.
 Jackie Battle (14 total snaps)

 Greene and McCluster played with Locker, with both seeing time in 3WR sets.
 Sankey played every snap with Whitehurst, in both regular personnel and 3WR sets.
 Andrews played first and second downs and third and short with Mettenberger, while Battle got a third-and-long snap (I think) and the last drive, all of which was in 11 personnel.
 Greene and McCluster both looked solid-as I noted, McCluster had one particularly good run where he got low and shrugged off a hit from Packers first-round safety HaHa Clinton-Dix.
 When he doesn’t get low, he won’t get that extra yardage.
 Sankey was what I thought he’d be-solid in the passing game, meh in the running game.
 When there were yards blocked, he got yards.
-When there weren’t, he did.
+When there weren’t, he didn’t.
 By success rate, 3 of his 13 carries were successful.
 His touchdown catch was a good one, looking over his outside shoulder for a ball thrown to the outside (cf Mariani, infra).

 Fullback depth chart: